zheng0xd/JATIC-internal-docs/docs/platforms/_gitlab-agile.md

 This document specifies the usage of Gitlab concepts, such as labels, issues, and epics, for our Agile software development processes.

-## Primer

-For those who are unfamiliar with gitlab, we highly recommend [Gitlab Project Management](https://www.youtube.com/watch?v=9W4oxjdAwUs) and [Comparing Gitlab and Bitbucket terms](https://about.gitlab.com/blog/2017/09/11/comparing-confusing-terms-in-github-bitbucket-and-gitlab/) for background on groups, projects, issues, epics, milestones, and iterations.

-## Labels

-Labels are tags which can be attached to issues, epics, and merge requests.
-The labels with `::` are "scoped labels", meaning that only one with the corresponding key may be added to a given issue.

-At the `jatic` group level, labels the following labels currently exist:

-- a labels for each organization involved in work
-- `epic::program`, for program level epics.
-See **Epics**
-- `epic::feature`, for feature level epics.
-See **Epics**
-- `status::grooming`, for work items that are of near-term interest, but need to be decomposed or groomed before being added to an iteration
-- `status::ready to start`, for work items that are fully refined, prioritized, and ready to be assigned
-- `status::in progress`, for work items that are currently being worked on
-- `status::in review`, for work items that have opened a merge request currently in review

-Projects and groups may add labels to best suit their needs.

-## Helpful Gitlab usage tips

-### Viewing issues

-Issue boards are generally recommended for viewing issues.

-Each project and group will have a list of issues.
-A group's issues will show all of the issues contained within its subgroups and subprojects.
-Thus, boards at higher level groups will often contain a large number of issues from a large number of disparate projects.
-For example, see the [JATIC board](https://gitlab.jatic.net/groups/jatic/-/boards/).

-Therefore, if one is only interested in issues related to a specific project or group, viewing issues at that project or group level is recommended for more precision.
-For example, compare the [SDP board](https://gitlab.jatic.net/jatic/docs/sdp/-/boards/) with the JATIC board above.

-Labels are tags which can be attached to issues, epics, and merge requests.
-The labels with `::` are "scoped labels", meaning that only one with the corresponding key may be added to a given issue.

-At the `jatic` group level, labels the following labels currently exist:

-- a labels for each organization involved in work
-- `epic::program`, for program level epics.
-See **Epics**
-- `epic::feature`, for feature level epics.
-See **Epics**
-- `status::grooming`, for work items that are of near-term interest, but need to be decomposed or groomed before being added to an iteration
-- `status::ready to start`, for work items that are fully refined, prioritized, and ready to be assigned
-- `status::in progress`, for work items that are currently being worked on
-- `status::in review`, for work items that have opened a merge request currently in review

-Projects and groups may add labels to best suit their needs.

-## Helpful Gitlab usage tips

-### Viewing issues

-Issue boards are generally recommended for viewing issues.

-Each project and group will have a list of issues.
-A group's issues will show all of the issues contained within its subgroups and subprojects.
-Thus, boards at higher level groups will often contain a large number of issues from a large number of disparate projects.
-For example, see the [JATIC board](https://gitlab.jatic.net/groups/jatic/-/boards/).

-Therefore, if one is only interested in issues related to a specific project or group, viewing issues at that project or group level is recommended for more precision.
-For example, compare the [SDP board](https://gitlab.jatic.net/jatic/docs/sdp/-/boards/) with the JATIC board above.

-### Viewing epics

-Epics can be viewed with epic boards, as well as on the roadmap.
-For example, see the [JATIC epic board](https://gitlab.jatic.net/groups/jatic/-/epic_boards/) and [JATIC roadmap](https://gitlab.jatic.net/groups/jatic/-/roadmap).

 ## Issues

 Issues should be populated with a description of the problem statement, the desired behavior, and the definition of done.